Track Down the Websites That are Using Your Images Without Permission

 This is fantastic, as images are frequently altered by having text superimposed on them or by being cropped.
 With visual comparisons in place of textual ones, it’s more likely that the desired outcomes will be located.

-How to Image Search?
+How to Use Image Search?

-The results of a search for a picture can be refined using a google search image such as Reverseimage.net.
+The results of a search for a picture can be refined using a Google search image such as Reverseimage.net.
 Simply copy the image’s URL (link) and put it into the search bar to see where your photo is being used online.
 Alternatively, you can use the “upload image” button to send in your own photo.

-You can obtain thousands of results for any ordinary photo in your collection using an online google search image tool.
+You can obtain thousands of results for any ordinary photo in your collection using an online Google search image tool.
 And even if the image has been altered in any way—cropped, reversed, etc.—online tools will still be able to locate it for you.

 What Should Be Done If Photos are Stolen and Used Without Permission?